 We conducted our audit in accordance with International Standards on Auditing that are endorsed in the Kingdom of Saudi Arabia.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the Fund in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) that is endorsed in the Kingdom of Saudi Arabia that is relevant to our audit of the financial statements, and we have fulfilled our other ethical responsibilities in accordance with that code.
+We are independent of the Fund in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) that is endorsed in the Kingdom of Saudi Arabia that is relevant to our audit of the financial statements, and we have fulfilled our other ethical responsibilities in accordance with that Code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Other Information
+Other Information included in the Fund's 2024 Annual Report

+Other information consists of the information included in the Fund's 2024 annual report, other than the financial statements and our auditors' report thereon.
 The Fund manager is responsible for the other information in the Fund's annual report.
-Other information consists of the information included in the Fund's 2023 annual report, other than the financial statements and our auditors' report thereon.
-The annual report is expected to be made available to us after the date of this auditors' report.
+The Fund's 2024 annual report is expected to be made available to us after the date of this auditors' report.